 There are 14 different interactive areas in the museum, giving you plenty of opportunities to do selfies!

-Be reassured, the cinema section is very well represented, from classic figures like Hitchcock to famous actors and epic series like Star Wars!
+Rest assured, the cinema section is brilliantly represented, from classic icons like Hitchcock to famous actors and legendary franchises like Star Wars!

 I hope you’ve enjoyed this post and found inspiration here.
 If you are planning to visit Madame Tussauds when it reopens, please share your experience and opinion on DOYOUSPEAKLONDON’s blog!